Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Numerical Experiments

 Following the definition of the classification model \eqref{eq:class}, just as we considered the likelihood \eqref{eq:reglikelihood} for the regression problem, we consider the likelihood \eqref{eq:classlikelihood} for the classification problem.
 The posterior is again given by \eqref{eq:bnn_posterior}.
-Again predictions at an input $x^*$ are delivered by the posterior predictive distribution.
-For example, the marginal posterior class probability $\bbP(k|x^*,\cD)$ is given by
+Again predictions at an input $x^*$ not part of the data are delivered by the posterior predictive distribution.
+For example, the marginal posterior class probability $\bbP(k|x^*,y_{1:N})$ is given by

 and the variance associated to a prediction of class $k$ for input $x^*$ is given by

 For our classification problem we are interested in classifying two data sets, where the data is based on a 2D spiral.
 In other words, the data for class $k=1$ is generated through the following equations, for $i=1,\dots,N=500$